-Though they all try to address this "nature deficit disorder," not all of the new nature preschools are quite as natural as Fiddleheads, which belongs to a type of school usually described as a "forest kindergarten," characterized by having no indoor space other than an emergency weather shelter.

-Many nature preschools, like Chippewa in Michigan, do have indoor facilities.
-Prof. Bailie and the Natural Start Alliance both count as nature preschools those in which students are outdoors for a significant portion of their day and in which the focus of the curriculum is the natural world.
+Though they all attempt to address this "nature-deficit disorder," not all of the new nature preschools are quite as natural as Fiddleheads, which belongs to a type of school usually described as a "forest kindergarten," characterized by having no indoor space other than an emergency weather shelter.
+Many "nature preschools," like Chippewa in Michigan, do have indoor facilities.
+Bailie and The Natural Start Alliance both count as "nature preschools" schools in which students are outdoors for a significant portion of their day and in which the focus of the curriculum is on the natural world.

-Some preschool providers still think time indoors can be a valuable addition to an outdoor-focused day (and some children may prefer it).
+Some preschool providers still think time indoors can be a valuable addition to an outdoor-focused day (and some city kids or bookworms might prefer it).
 There's also the practical matter of getting licensed.
-Many states won't allow a school without a building to receive a license, and unlicensed schools can usually operate only for four hours a day.
-In fact, that's a requirement in Washington state and it's one of the reasons Fiddleheads is open only until 1 p.m.
+Many states won't allow a school without a building to receive a license, and unlicensed schools can usually only operate for four hours a day.
+In fact, that's a requirement in Washington State and it's one of the reasons Fiddleheads is only open until 1 p.m.